stac-extensions/card4l/optical/README.md

 ### STAC Item Assets

 Whether the metadata are provided in a single record relevant to all pixels, or separately for each pixel, is at the discretion of the data provider.

 The role names specify the values to be used in the Asset's `roles`.
 Each of the assets can either be exposed individually or grouped together in any form.
 In the latter case the role names can simply be merged to a set of unique role names.
 Roles can also be combined for a single file.
 For example, a cloud mask which is also including cloud shadows can use the roles `cloud` and `cloud-shadow` for a single file.
-The `file:values` property can the contain which value(s) correspond to clouds and which value(s) correspond to cloud shadows respectively.
+The `file:values` property can the specify which value(s) correspond to clouds and which value(s) correspond to cloud shadows respectively.
 The *italic* role names could be used as the asset's key.

  The **bold** additional properties are required.